Integrating Maneuverable Planning and Adaptive Control for Robot Cart-Pushing under Disturbances: Problem Formulation

 \subsection{Description of the Task}

 We focus on the local planning and control of cart-pushing tasks.
-Given the global path (e.g., sparse waypoints or continuous reference trajectories) $\boldsymbol{S}_d=[\boldsymbol{s}_d^0,\dots, \boldsymbol{s}_d^k]^T$ as high-level intentions, where $\boldsymbol{s}_d$ is the desired cart pose in the world frame, the objective is to compute the optimal control inputs to push and steer the cart to accurately track $S_d$ while satisfying multiple constraints.
+Given the global path (e.g., sparse waypoints or continuous reference trajectories) $\boldsymbol{S}_d=[\boldsymbol{s}_d^0,\dots, \boldsymbol{s}_d^k]^{\top}$ as high-level intentions, where $\boldsymbol{s}_d=[x_d, y_d, \theta_d]^{\top}$ is the desired cart pose in the world frame, the objective is to compute the optimal control inputs of arms and mobile base to push and steer the cart to accurately track $\boldsymbol{S}_d$, while satisfying multiple constraints.
 The overall kinodynamic planning problem for the redundant robot is constructed as follows:

-where $\tilde{\boldsymbol{x}}_k=\boldsymbol{x}_d-\boldsymbol{x}_k$, $\boldsymbol{x}_d = \boldsymbol{s}_d$, $\boldsymbol{x}_k=\boldsymbol{s}_c$ and $\boldsymbol{s}_c$ is the current cart pose. $\boldsymbol{u}_k$ is the whole-body control inputs. $N$ is the planning horizon, $\boldsymbol{Q}_k, \boldsymbol{Q}_N$ and $\boldsymbol{R}$ are positive definite matrices, $f$ is the nonlinear state transition function and $\mathcal{C}$ is a convex set, e.g., input bounds and constraints.
-The problem can be solved by a nonlinear model predictive control (MPC).
-However, the above optimization problem is highly complex due to redundant control inputs resulting in multiple solutions, complicated constraints, and significant uncertainty in $f$ caused by large disturbances (as will be discussed below).
-Therefore, a more common approach is to decompose the problem into a hierarchical planning framework of motion planning and control: motion planning coordinates whole-body motions to generate push poses, while the control algorithm computes the specific control inputs.
-Our goal is to develop a general framework for cart-pushing tasks that enables maneuverable motion generation and robust control, compatible with diverse high-level tasks.
+where $\tilde{\boldsymbol{x}}_k=\boldsymbol{x}_d-\boldsymbol{x}_k$, $\boldsymbol{x}_d = \boldsymbol{s}_d$, $\boldsymbol{x}_k=\boldsymbol{s}_c$ and $\boldsymbol{s}_c$ is the current cart pose. $\boldsymbol{u}_k$ is the system control inputs. $N$ is the planning horizon, $\boldsymbol{Q}_k, \boldsymbol{Q}_N$ and $\boldsymbol{R}$ are positive definite matrices, $f$ is the nonlinear state transition function and $\mathcal{C}$ is a convex set, e.g., input bounds and constraints.
+Some works define $\boldsymbol{u}_k$ as joint torques and solve (\ref{optimization}) to perform the entire planning and control, but uncertainties in the dynamics can degrade performance.
+We therefore consider a hierarchical framework in which $\boldsymbol{u}_k$ represents the desired displacement, while the joint torques are generated by an adaptive controller.
+The problem can be solved by a nonlinear optimizers but is highly complex due to redundancy and complicated constraints.
+Our goal is to develop a general framework for maneuverable motion generation and robust control of dual-arm mobile robot in cart-pushing task.